querkmachine/kickstart/README.md

 Version history
 ---------------

+### 3.0.0

+#### Build system
+* Gulp tasks have been radically overhauled.
+  * Gulpfile itself is now in ES2015 JavaScript.
+  * Added npm shrinkwrap file.
+* Added Gulp task to lint Sass files.
+* Modified JS task to transpile ES2015 code.

+#### Sass
+* Sass mixins and functions!
+Added some new ones, removed some old ones.
+  * Media query mixin no longer has IE fallback.
+  * Vertical alignment mixin has been removed.
+  * `em-calc` function has been replaced with `rem-calc`.
+* Completely changed CSS reset code.
+* Updated accessibility CSS.

+#### JavaScript
+* Now ES2015 as standard.

+* Live your dreams!

 ### 2.3.0
 * Updated npm packages to newest versions.
 * Added [gulp-plumber](https://www.npmjs.com/package/gulp-plumber) for error handling.

 ### 2.2.0
 * Added Jekyll powered pattern library.
-If you don't need it just delete the `pattern-library` directory.
+If you don't need it just delete the `jekyll` directory.

 ### 2.1.0
 * Added support for non-mapped breakpoints in the `mq` media query mixin.
 You can `mq("(min-width: 420px)")` to your heart's content.